apache/brooklyn-server/utils/common/src/main/java/org/apache/brooklyn/util/yoml/sketch.md

   - field-name: color
     alias: colour

-  # BAD: this ultimately takes "explicit-field" as the "field-name", giving a conflict
+  # BAD: this ultimately takes "top-level-field" as the "field-name", giving a conflict
   serialization:
-    explicit-field: { field-name: color }
+    top-level-field: { field-name: color }
   # GOOD options (in addition to those in previous section, but assuming you wanted to say the type explicitly)
   serialization:
-  - explicit-field: { field-name: color }
+  - top-level-field: { field-name: color }
   # or
-  - explicit-field: color
+  - top-level-field: color
 ```

 It does the right thing in most cases, and it serves to illustrate the flexibility of this approach.